docspec-ai/github-ai-actions/README.md

 ### 3. Configure Permissions

-The workflow requires the following permissions (automatically set):
+The action requires the following permissions (automatically set):
 - `contents: write` - To create branches and commits
 - `pull-requests: write` - To create PRs
 - `id-token: write` - For OIDC authentication (if using Bedrock/Vertex/Foundry)

 ## Provider Selection

-This workflow supports two AI providers:
+This action supports two AI providers:

 ### Claude Code (Default)